The Seahawks’ special teams have been rarely discussed this season, and that’s a good thing

 Myers was in Seahawks training camp in 2018 but lost the job to Janikowski.
 This appeared to be less performance-based and more a result of the Seahawks signing “Seabass” to a $2 million contract before camp began.

-Myers went on to thrive with the Jets, for whom he made 91.7 percent of his field-goal attempts.
+Myers went on to thrive with the Jets, for whom he made 91.7% of his field-goal attempts.
 A year later he signed with the Seahawks, for whom he has been near impeccable this season.

 Of course, the guy holding the ball for Myers this year has been pretty damn solid, too.
 Seahawks punter Michael Dickson, who made the Pro Bowl his rookie year in 2018, is fourth in the NFL in net yardage at 44.2 yards per punt.
 This is a significant upgrade from last season, when Dickson finished 19th in the league in net yardage.
 The Aussie with the booming boot has seemed to have found his footing.